Cost basis: What it is, how it's calculated, and where to find it

 Cost basis is the total amount that you pay to buy a security.
 It includes the price of the security, plus adjustments for broker commissions, fees, wash sales, corporate action events, and other items that may affect your investment.
 You need cost basis information for tax purposes—it's used to calculate your gain or loss when the security is sold.

-In some cases, determining cost basis can be straightforward, but it gets more complicated when you sell a group of securities that were purchased on different dates, at varying prices.
+In some cases, determining cost basis for a specific sale can be straightforward, but it gets more complicated when you sell a group of securities that were purchased on different dates, at varying prices.
 In that case, there are different methods to calculate the cost basis for the sale, each with its own set of rules.
 The most popular methods are the first-in, first-out (FIFO) method, the last-in, first-out (LIFO) method, and the specific lot instruction (SLI) method.
+Other methods that may be available include the highest cost, first-out (HIFO), lowest cost, first-out (LOFO) or MinTax (MT- Minimum Tax Impact) methods.

 Calculating cost basis

-FIFO is the default cost basis method used by E*TRADE, unless you select a different method of calculation.
-Using the FIFO method, the lots (or batches of securities) that you bought earliest are sold first.
-If you choose the LIFO method instead, the lots that you bought most recently are sold first.
-Under the SLI method, you decide which lots are sold on a sale-by-sale basis.
+FIFO is the default cost basis method used by E*TRADE from Morgan Stanley, unless you select a different method of calculation.
+Using the FIFO method, the tax lots that you bought earliest are sold first.
+(A tax lot refers to shares of the same security that are purchased in a single transaction.)
+If you choose the LIFO method instead, the tax lots that you bought most recently are sold first.
+Under the SLI method, you decide which tax lots are sold on a sale-by-sale basis.

 The key point here is that different methods may produce different results for the same sale—for example, in certain circumstances, you might record a gain using the LIFO method but a loss using the FIFO method.
 Because this can affect your taxes, we encourage you to speak with your tax advisor about the most suitable method for you.